guptayush2112/MainsDetector/README.md

 3) After opening circuit--

 a.
-The circuit can be seen along with clear details and components.
+The circuit can be seen along with clear details and component specifications.

 b.
 Kindly follow the instructions_MustRead.txt file for successful simulations.
 You can also directly see the circuit simulation in the Simulation Results.jpg file that I have added.